-STRUC-DASH E EXTERNAL WALL INSULATION SYSTEM
+STRUC-DASH P EXTERNAL WALL INSULATION SYSTEM

-This Agrément Certificate Product Sheet(1) relates to the Struc-Dash E External Wall Insulation System, comprising mechanically fixed enhanced grey expanded polystyrene (EPS) boards with supplementary adhesive where required, a glass fibre mesh-reinforced basecoat and a render finish.
+This Agrément Certificate Product Sheet(1) relates to the Struc-Dash P External Wall Insulation System, comprising mechanically fixed phenolic boards (PF) with supplementary adhesive, a glass-fibre-mesh-reinforced basecoat and render finish.
 It is suitable for use, with height restrictions, on the outside of external masonry walls in new or existing domestic and non-domestic buildings.